EngineerBetter/introspection/pairing.md

 ## Have I checked that my pair really understands what I'm doing?

 Is your pair responding with "yeah", "uh-huh", and not a lot else?
-Maybe they understand enough to tenuously follow what you're doing, but not enough if you asked them to drove.
+Maybe they understand enough to tenuously follow what you're doing, but not enough if you asked them to drive.

 ## Can I explain a different way?